pereznetworks/A-Course-Rating-API/README.md

         - `someDoc.ObjectID.toString()`, will stringify an object, not desired in this case
         - `someDoc._id.toString()`, will stringify into desired 's1o3mel0on3g9n8m5b2e7r'

-## Exceed #2 doing #3 first:
+## Exceed #2: for User Routes...

+  - will be writing tests for the following scenarios:
+    - a request to the GET route with the correct credentials
+      - the corresponding user document is returned
+    - a request to the GET /api/courses/:courseId route with the invalid credentials
+      - a 401 status error is returned

+  - tools used:
+    - test framework
+      - Mocha/Chai
+    - mock http requests
+      - supertest or node-mocks-http
+    - npm
+      - Set up a test script in package.json
+        ```
+        "scripts": {
+           "testUserRouteGoodCreds": "userRouteGoodCreds",
+           "testCourseRouteNoCreds": "courseRouteNoCreds"
+                }
+        ```

+  - basic cli functionality:
+    - run cmd, `npm testUserRouteGoodCreds`
+      - custom Mocha/Chai unit test runs supertest req functions
+      - test results returned to std out at terminal

-## Exceed #3 almost finished:
+## Exceed #3: for Course Routes..

+  - get /api/course/:id popluate course with reviews

   - on GET /api/course/:id
     - populate the course review array of review id's
       - replacing the id's with...
         - the rating and review, plus reviewer's, user, fullname
     - using Mongoose deep population to
         - return only the fullName of the related user on the course model
         - and each rating and the review text
         - all returned with the course model.
         - by default hides other user’s private details,
           - like passwords and emails, from other users.

 ## prep for project submission: